elide-b/lastplot/README.md

 Automize Science includes the following features:

-- Data Sanitization: Clean and prepare data for analysis.
+- Data Sanitization: Clean and prepare data for analysis, removing internal standard samples and non value samples.
-- Data Normalization: Normalize values to ensure consistency across samples.
+- Data Normalization: Normalize values with log10 to ensure consistency across samples.
 - Normality Check: Use the Shapiro-Wilk test to check for normality of residuals.
-- Variance Check: Use Levene's test to assess the equality of variances.
+- Equality of Variance Check: Use Levene's test to assess the equality of variances.
-- Statistical Significance Annotation: Annotate boxplots with significance levels using t-test, Welch's t-test, or Mann-Whitney test depending on the data requirements.
+- Statistical Significance Annotation: Annotate boxplots with significance levels using t-test, Welch's t-test, or Mann-Whitney test depending on the data requirements, through the starbars package.
 - Visualization Tools: Create boxplots to aid in data interpretation.

 ## Installation